HeikoBlomenkamp/100-days-of-linux/r2-log.md

 thinkperl: Modified the formatting of recent text; modified the challenge counter; deleted a comment in main/s01_05_00_01.pl source code.

 ### R2D12
+thinkperl: Deleted a quote from Think Java; inserted a description of the escape sequence for the newline character; other minor changes.

+### R2D13